dylandreimerink/gobpfld/README.md

 * BTF support (So we have more type info to work with)
 * ARM64 support / testing (ARM is on the rise)
 * ARM32 support / testing (ARM is on the rise)
+* Library testing framework(Unit tests but for BPF functions, in a VM for consistant results(muli kernel tests?))

 ### Could have